-Domestic violence is an act of violence against a family or household member.
-Although domestic violence is at its lowest level a misdemeanor, it can be enhanced up to a felony level with a prior conviction.
+Domestic Violence is defined by Ohio law as an act of violence against a family or household member.
+Domestic Violence at its lowest level is a misdemeanor, but it can be enhanced up to a felony level offense based on the circumstances.

 Who is a family or household member under Ohio Law?

 If you reside or have resided with a spouse, a person living as a spouse, or a former spouse;

 A parent, a foster parent, or a child of the respondent, or another person related by consanguinity or affinity to the respondent;

 A parent or a child of a spouse, person living as a spouse, or former spouse of the respondent, or another person related by consanguinity or affinity to a spouse, person living as a spouse, or former spouse of the respondent;